 What are the Disadvantages of IoT?

 While the number of advantages might outnumber the disadvantages, it is still imperative to keep a tab on the shortcomings of this technology.
-Also, by identifying the disadvantages we can leverage on the right spots to make this technology work the best for us.
+Also, by identifying the disadvantages we can leverage the right spots to make this technology work the best for us.
 Here are some of the disadvantages of IoT:

 Security/Privacy Issue - With all the data being easily accessible now, the concerns of it being misused also rises.
 Your data is being transferred and shared across the wireless networks and how strong the encryption can’t be said.
 The IoT system offers little control despite any security measures, and it can lead to some serious network attacks.